 - 1 ½ cups raw walnut halves

-- 3 tbsp freshly squeezed orange, tangerine or clementine juice ⅓ cup sugar
+- 3 tablespoon freshly squeezed orange, tangerine or clementine juice ⅓ cup sugar

 Instructions